Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Numerics

 \section{Numerics}

 In this section, numerical examples are presented to illustrate the performance of the proposed schemes.
-Four scenarios are considered: \begin{itemize} \item In Sec.~\ref{sec:accuracy} accuracy test with a manufactured solution to verify the convergence rates of selected schemes. \item In Sec.~\ref{sec:numerics-noconv} Cahn-Hilliard simulations without advection to compare the performance of the schemes in terms of mass conservation, energy dissipation, and boundedness are presented. \item In Sec.~\ref{sec:numerics-rotating} Cahn-Hilliard-Navier-Stokes simulations to evaluate the best performing schemes in a coupled setting with fluid flow are presented. \item In Sec.~\ref{sec:numerics-rising} Cahn-Hilliard-Navier-Stokes simulation with aggressive adaptive mesh refinements to demonstrate the robustness of the best performing scheme in a challenging setting following the benchmark in \cite{Hysing:2009}. \end{itemize}
+Four scenarios are considered: \begin{itemize} \item In Sec.~\ref{sec:accuracy} accuracy test with a manufactured solution to verify the convergence rates of selected schemes. \item In Sec.~\ref{sec:numerics-noconv} Cahn-Hilliard simulations without advection to compare the performance of the schemes in terms of mass conservation, energy dissipation, and boundedness are presented. \item In Sec.~\ref{sec:numerics-rotating} Cahn-Hilliard-Navier-Stokes simulations to evaluate the best performing schemes in a coupled setting with fluid flow are presented. \item In Sec.~\ref{sec:numerics-rising} Cahn-Hilliard-Navier-Stokes simulation with aggressive adaptive mesh refinements to demonstrate the robustness of the best performing scheme in a challenging setting following the benchmark in \cite{Hysing:2009}. \end{itemize} For the specific type of grids levels, we utilize the grid-width metric $h$ from Eq.~\eqref{eq:gridWidthInExp} as a reference for the fineness of the grid $\grid$.
+Since we use mesh adaptivity we pick $h$ at the finest level during initialization.
+The type of elements $\elem \in \grid$ are mentioned and characterized.